-Semen, also known as Spermatozoa is a type of body fluid that is secreted by sexual organs of male reproductive system in order to fertilize female ova.
-In certain cases to analyze rape or sexual assaults, presumptive and confirmatory test of semen is performed.
+Semen, also known as Spermatozoa is a type of body fluid that is secreted by sexual organs of the male reproductive system to fertilize female ova.
+In certain cases to analyze rape or sexual assaults, a presumptive and confirmatory test of semen(semen analysis) is performed.

-Screening test is performed to analyze semen.
-Semen can be visualized using different lights with optimum wavelength filters. semen will fluorescence under those lights due to the present of choline and flavin conjugated proteins.
+Semen will fluorescence under those lights due to the presence of choline and flavin conjugated proteins.
 Color can vary from blue to yellow.

-Sperm searches might turn negative due to oligospermic (low sperm count), Azoospermic (no mature sperm cells), Aspermic (no sperm cells in semen) conditions in the donor.
+Sperm searches might turn negative due to oligospermia (low sperm count), Azoospermic (no mature sperm cells), Aspermic (no sperm cells in semen) conditions in the donor.

 Y chromosomal PCR test or P30 is a confirmatory test for the presence of semen.